 HUD assistance to borrowers is provided in the form of forbearance agreements under which the borrower either makes a monthly payment less than or equal to the original monthly payment or makes a monthly payment more than the original monthly payment to make up for arrearages.
 Forbearance agreements are 12 months in duration and the borrower may be granted up to a maximum of three consecutive 12-month plans.
-Under the terms of the contract governing the sale of the HUD Loans, the LLC and the Company, as the servicer of the HUD Loans, are obligated to comply with the terms of the forbearance agreements, which may be written or oral in nature, until the term of the forbearance agreement expires or there is a default under the forbearance agreement.
+Under the terms of the contract governing the sale of the HUD Loans, the LLC and the Company, as the servicer of the HUD Loans, are obligated to comply with the terms of the forbearance agreements, which may be written or verbal in nature, until the term of the forbearance agreement expires or there is a default under the forbearance agreement.

-The following table sets forth information relating to the payment status of the HUD Loans as of the date indicated, which is subject to change as a result of information obtained by the Company in connection with its servicing activities.
+The following table sets forth information relating to the payment status of the HUD Loans as of the date indicated, which is based primarily on information provided by HUD and is subject to change as a result of information obtained by the Company in connection with its servicing activities.